LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ## Introduction

 Thomson Reuters Tick History (TRTH) is an Internet-hosted product on the DataScope Select platform that provides SOAP-based and a REST API for unparalleled access to historical high frequency data across global asset classes dating to 1996.
 However a legacy SOAP-based API is also available, and is scheduled to be sunset.
-Therefore client who still uses SOAP-based API may need to migrate their application to use REST API instead.
+Therefore client who still uses SOAP-based API may need to upgrade their application to use REST API instead.

-This article demonstrates problems and solutions that developers should aware when using TRTH V2 On Demand data extraction with Go programming language.
+This article demonstrates problems and solutions that developers should aware when using TRTH V2 On-Demand data extraction with Go programming language.
 It uses Tick History Market Depth On-Demand data extraction as an example to demonstrate the usage and solutions.
 However, the methods mentioned in this article can be applied to other types of data extractions.

 ## Prerequisite

-The following knowledges are required to follow this article.
+The following knowledge is required to follow this article.

 * You must know how to use On-Demand extraction in TRTH V2.
 This article doesn't explain TRTH V2 REST API On Demand data extraction request in detail.
 Fortunately, there is a [REST API Tutorial 3: On Demand Data extraction workflow](https://developers.thomsonreuters.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=11307&type=learning_material_item) tutorial available in the Developer Community which thoroughly explains On Demand data extraction

-* You must have basic knowledge of Go programing language.
+* You must have basic knowledge of Go programming language.
 This article doesn't cover the installation, settings, and usage of Go programming language.
 You can refer to the official [Go Programming Language Website](https://golang.org/) for more information

 ## Overview

 Go is an open source project under a BSD-style license developed by a team at Google in 2007 and many contributors from the open source community.
 Its binary distributions are available for Linux, Max OS X, Windows, and more.
 Go is a statically typed and compiled language with a simple syntax.
 It features garbage collection, concurrency, type safety and large standard library.

-Developers can use Go programing language to consume Tick History data via TRTH V2 REST API.
+Developers can use Go programming language to consume Tick History data via TRTH V2 REST API.
 This article lists several problems and solutions which developers may find during development.
-The list of problems are:
+The problems mentioned in this article include:

 * Encode and decode JSON object
 * Encode enumeration